 The Danum Valley Conservation Area covers 43,800 hectares of undisturbed tropical rainforest in eastern Sabah.
 With its pristine forest and rich biodiversity Danum attracts naturalists, wildlife enthusiasts and bird watchers from around the world.
-It is one of Sabah’s most famous protected areas and a favoured location for wildlife filmmakers, including the legendary David Attenborough who has filmed here.
+It is one of Sabah’s most famous protected areas and a favoured location for wildlife filmmakers.

-A wide range of activities is available at Danum.
+A wide range of activities is available.
 Forest trails, a canopy walk, observation towers and night safaris allow visitors to experience the rainforest and provide good opportunities for wildlife watching.
 There are some great jungle treks ranging from shorter walks to full day hikes.
 The local guides stationed at Danum are good at spotting wildlife and very knowledgeable about the rainforest.

 The awarding-winning Borneo Rainforest Lodge offers a luxury jungle lodge experience.
 Accommodation consists of 40 standard, deluxe and premium chalets plus a limited number of villas.
 All rooms are fan cooled rather than air-conditioned.
 The lodge can cater for around 90 guests.
 Rooms are usually booked up early for the peak season months of July and August.